demisto/content/Packs/SymantecDLP/README.md

 of the syslog server the same.

-If you want to configure them differently, make sure to configure 2 different syslog data source on XSIAM as well, by repeating the **broker vm configuration** steps for each one.
+If you want to configure them differently, make sure to configure 2 different syslog data sources on XSIAM as well, by repeating the [#Broker VM](broker-vm) procedure for each one.

 <br>